itstar-tech/mattermost-apps/README.md

 **Maintainer:** [@hanzei](https://github.com/hanzei)
 **Co-Maintainer:** [@jfrerich](https://github.com/jfrerich)

+This is a monorepo containing multiple Mattermost plugins demonstrating various capabilities.
+It uses Bazel as the build system for efficient builds and dependency management across all plugins.

+## Plugins

+### Demo Plugin (`demo/`)

-This plugin demonstrates the capabilities of a Mattermost plugin.
-It uses Bazel as the build system and implements all supported server-side hooks and registers a component for each supported client-side integration point.
+The original demo plugin demonstrating the capabilities of a Mattermost plugin.
+It implements all supported server-side hooks and registers a component for each supported client-side integration point.
-See [server/README.md](server/README.md) and [webapp/README.md](webapp/README.md) for more details.
-The plugin also doubles as a testbed for verifying plugin functionality during release testing.

-Once installed and enabled, you can specify both the channel and user for the demo plugin.
-If the specified channel or user doesn't exist, the plugin creates it for you.

-Feel free to base your own plugin off this repository, removing or modifying components as needed.

-Note that this plugin is authored for the Mattermost version indicated in the `min_server_version` within [plugin.json](https://github.com/mattermost/mattermost-plugin-demo/blob/master/plugin.json), and is not compatible with earlier releases of Mattermost.
+### Demo2 Plugin (`demo2/`)

+A second demo plugin with identical functionality but unique plugin ID for testing and development purposes.

+Each plugin has its own directory with:

+- `server/` - Go server-side code
+- `webapp/` - React/TypeScript client-side code
+- `assets/` - Plugin assets (icons, etc.)
+- `public/` - Static public files
+- `plugin.json` - Plugin manifest

-## Building the Plugin
+## Building the Plugins

-This plugin uses Bazel as the build system.
-To build the plugin:
+This monorepo uses Bazel as the build system.
+To build the plugins:

 ### Prerequisites